White House calls for U.N. probe of alleged Syria gas attack

 "But if they are what they appear to be - that is hundreds of people were killed in a chemical weapons attack by the Assad regime - then I think the president's going to have to do more than issue a statement," he said.
 "He called this a red line, and American credibility is now very much at stake."

 The White House insisted, however, it would consult international partners and allies before deciding on any response.
-U.S. Defence Secretary Chuck Hagel spoke about the Syrian chemical weapons reports in a call with Israeli Defence Minister Moshe Yaalon, the Pentagon said.
+U.S. Defense Secretary Chuck Hagel spoke about the Syrian chemical weapons reports in a call with Israeli Defense Minister Moshe Yaalon, the Pentagon said.

 (Additional reporting by Jeff Mason, Mark Felsenthal, Susan Heavey, Lesley Wroughton, Phil Stewart and Susan Cornwell; Editing by Vicki Allen, David Brunnstrom and Mohammad Zargham)